Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/Existential Threat/EXISTENTIAL THREAT - Are You Curious What Lurks Behind The Veil?.md

 # EXISTENTIAL THREAT
 ## Are You Curious What Lurks Behind The Veil?

-Had I escaped from their talons and the fires of hell with more than my life and breath...
+Had I escaped from their talons and the fires of hell with more than my life, breath, and the keys to the Control Structure...

 ...and if an army of monsters and demons were not racing towards The Gates of The Community...

-...I would have taken my time, hired an editor, and wrote a book.
+...I would have taken my time, hired an editor, and published a book.

-But as it is, the army of Evil is hot on my tail, and I am stumbling back through The Gates of The Community cold, naked, bloodied, and scarred, with nothing to offer but my heart and breath, and the unedited and unscripted Story that follows.
+But as it is, the army of Evil is hot on Our tail, and I am stumbling back through The Gates of The Community cold, naked, bloodied, and scarred, with nothing to offer but my heart and breath, and the unedited and unscripted Story that follows.

+Please forgive my errors.

 I beg you to gather your Loved Ones and hear.
 Your lives are in grave danger.